scalableinternetservices/ucsb_website/project0.md

 ## Learning Outcomes:

+- Student can setup a git repository and use it for version control.
 - Student can build and deploy a simple static web page.
 - Student can measure average page load time.
 - Student can measure server's rate limit.